Jobijollof/aws-bootcamp-cruddur-2023/journal/week3.md

 Andrew Brown

-We are usng Amazon Cognito for our Decentralized Authentication.
+We are using Amazon Cognito for our Decentralized Authentication.

 ### Implementing Decentralized Authentication using Amazon Cognito